-This inspection manual chapter provides guidance on documenting the ) vendor inspections and quality assurance (QA) implementation inspections.
+This inspection manual chapter provides guidance on documenting the Vendor Inspection Center of Expertise (COE) vendor inspections and quality assurance (QA) implementation inspections.
 The purpose is to ensure clear and consistent content, format, and style for all vendor and QA implementation inspection reports.

 0617-02 OBJECTIVES